-Statement (Main)
+Main Statement

-My art begins with the question "What is drawing?"
-I work between mediums and dimensions to expand the concept of drawing that includes installation, works on paper, and photography.
-To further this investigation, I explore the relationship between mark making, time, and thinking to see how they can affect and redevelop each other.
+In my drawings, I explore the relationship between mark making, time, space ,and thinking to see how they can affect and redevelop each other.
+I work between mediums and dimensions to expand the concept of drawing to include installations, works on paper, and photography.
 Works are composed of marks that are signs of time and, referencing artist Avis Newman, thought.
-Observation, light and shadow, daily life, temporality, Martin Heidegger, and Eastern philosophy are influences.
-I work responsively in the space between all these entities.
-That is where experimentation happens and the medium opens to what it can be.
+Sunlight, shadow, architecture, nature, daily life, and movement propel works.
+Martin Heidegger and Eastern philosophy are also influences.
+I work responsively in the space in-between these entities for greater reflection.
+That is where experimentation happens and a drawing opens to what it can be.

-Resulting works are frameworks of consideration.
+Resulting works are frameworks of consideration to see what may happen next.

-Current Series:
+Satellite Statements on Current Series:

-Time Lines (Projections):
+Time Lines (Projections) Installation

 Walking Drawings